larryhastings/pyweek26/README.md

 Note that on some levels you can put yourself into a situation where the level is no longer winnable.
 For example, on some levels you only have a limited supply of bombs, and if you misuse them the level may no longer be winnable.
 If you think that's happened, you should start the level over.

 Also, the first zip file release of "Dynamite Valley" had a game-breaking bug.
 We guarantee that version *isn't* winnable!
-We only guarantee versions 1.0.1 and newer are winnable.
+1.0.1 had a minor bug that could be worked around.
+1.0.2 and anything newer should work great!

 Starting The Game